Exponential East 2014 Live Webcast

 Live events are streamed, therefore, cannot be saved as a file.
 However, we offer our live streams in the Silverlight format so that you can use the player as a DVR.
 The live content can be paused as well as reviewed in case you have missed something.
 This content is not saved on your hard drive locally, but instead is delivered from a cached version in the “Cloud”.

 Also, you will be able to Extend your learning beyond the conference experience with our Digital Access Package that will be available after the conference.
-Through the Digital Access Package you will have access to the main session videos, audios of the workshops in the discipleship track, 30+ eBooks on discipleship, etc.
+Through the Digital Access Package you will have access to the main session videos, audios of the workshops in the discipleship track, 30+ eBooks on evangelism, etc. Stay tuned for further information on the Digital Access during the conference.

 Finally, saving the live Webcast content would be against our requirements and violate copyright laws.